 Deferred inflows of resources represent an acquisition of net position applicable to a future year(s) which will not be recognized as an inflow of resources (revenue) until that time.
 Although certain revenues are measurable, they are not available.
 Available means collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
 Deferred inflows of resources in the governmental fund financial statements represent the amount of assets that have been recognized, but the related revenue has not been recognized since the assets are not collected within the current year or expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
-Deferred inflows of resources consist of succeeding year property tax receivable and other receivables not collected within sixty days after year-end.
+Deferred inflows of resources in the fund financial statements consist of succeeding year property tax receivable that will not be recognized until the year for which it is levied, and other receivables not collected within sixty days after year-end.